Flagstaff Arizona, USA Travel Guide

 Flagstaff's culinary identity originates from its elevated desert environment and its history as a railroad and logging town.
 Early settlers adapted traditional American cooking to local ingredients.
 The city's current dining scene reflects its growth as a famous visitor destination and an university town, embracing both its heritage and modern trends, notably in craft beverages.

-Tipping is customary in the U.S. A tip of 15-20% of the total bill is standard for good service.
+Tipping is customary in the U.S. A small extra payment of 15-20% of the total bill is standard for good service.
 Consider 20% for excellent service.

 Recommended for gourmet dining and popular mid-range restaurants, especially on weekends or during peak seasons, to avoid long waits.

 Generally casual throughout Flagstaff.
 U.S. Portion sizes are generous.
-Feel free to ask for a "to-go" box for leftovers.
+You are welcome to request a "to-go" box for leftovers.

 A hearty, savory stew with roasted green chiles, tender pork or beef, potatoes, and often hominy.
 A warming Southwestern comfort food.